-Are you wondering why you should have an emergency fund?
-I am sure you’ve heard it many times before, it’s considered one of the most important aspects of successful money management – having an emergency fund.
+Are you wondering why you need an emergency fund?
+I am sure you’ve heard it many times before, it’s considered one of the most important aspects of successful money management.
 An emergency fund is where you stash cash so you’re prepared for those unexpected emergencies that life throws at you every now and then.
 You know, the ones that typically come in groups of three.

 Often creating an emergency fund is recommended as a first step to managing your way out of debt.
 This is because before you can successfully pay off all your debt, you need to stop accumulating more of it.
 An emergency fund is a means of minimizing your need to use credit (rack up debt) in an emergency.

-However, regardless of where you sit financially having an emergency fund is always considered a money management best practice.
+Regardless of where you are financially having an emergency fund is always considered a money management best practice.

 Some of the most common uses for an emergency fund are: